 Point the camera + lens or pinhole towards a well-lit and clearly defined object some distance away.
-Now enter the 'File' menu in the PRO-814C software and click on 'SX camera interface'.
-Select an exposure time of 0.1 seconds and press 'Take Photo'.
+Now enter the 'Exposure' menu in the software, set an exposure time of 0.1 seconds, then press 'Start Exposure'.

 After the exposure and download have completed (about 4 seconds) an image of some kind will appear on the computer monitor.
-It will probably be poorly focused and incorrectly exposed, but any sort of image is good!
+It will probably be poorly focused and incorrectly exposed, but any sort of image is better than none!
 In the case of the pinhole, all that you can experiment with is the exposure time, but a camera lens can be adjusted for good focus and so you might want to try this to judge the high image quality that it is possible to achieve.